 Fungi Are Eukaryotic Organisms

-Fungal cells are eukaryotic, so they share more structural features with plant and animal cells than bacteria do.
-That is one reason antifungal treatment is a separate challenge from antibacterial treatment.
+Fungi include yeasts and molds (the microbiology focus) and larger forms such as mushrooms.
+Their cells are eukaryotic, sharing more features with plant and animal cells than bacteria do, which is one reason antifungal treatment is a separate challenge.

 Worked Example: A Waterborne Infection

-They are not.
-Bacteria, viruses, fungi, and protists are different biological categories, even when they are all too small to see clearly without magnification.
+Bacteria, viruses, fungi, and protists are different categories, even when all are too small to see clearly without magnification.

-Antibiotics act against bacteria, not viruses.
-They also do not serve as the general treatment for fungal or protist infections.
-The right response depends on the organism involved.
+Antibiotics act against bacteria, not viruses, and are not the general treatment for fungal or protist infections.
+The right response depends on the organism.

-Viruses are biologically important, but they are not cells.
-Their dependence on host cells is one of the main reasons they behave differently from bacteria.
+Viruses are not cells.
+Their dependence on host cells is a main reason they behave differently from bacteria.

-Protist is a useful teaching term, but it covers a wide range of eukaryotic organisms.
-If you need fine evolutionary detail, the label becomes less precise.
+Protist is a useful teaching term, but it covers a wide range of eukaryotes and becomes less precise when fine evolutionary detail is needed.

-Microbiology also explains fermentation, decomposition, nutrient cycling, wastewater treatment, and parts of the normal human microbiome.
+Microbiology also explains fermentation, decomposition, nutrient cycling, wastewater treatment, and the normal human microbiome.

 Where Microbiology Is Used

-Try your own version of the water-contamination example with another condition, such as pneumonia or a skin infection.
-Start with the same question: is the cause most likely bacterial, viral, fungal, or protist?
-If you can justify that first classification, the rest of the biology becomes much easier to organize.
+To test the idea, redo the water-contamination example with another condition such as pneumonia or a skin infection, starting with the same question: is the cause most likely bacterial, viral, fungal, or protist?
+If you can justify that first classification, the rest follows.

 Need help with a problem?